grantzeng/back-in-blackout/journal.md

 To get around the issue of there not being _enough_ information to do what operations a component needs, it makes more sense to me to oversupply data and then worry about how you can optimise this out later.
 For example, it's clear network nodes don't really need to know the whole network topology.
 But it's not clear to me _how_ I would implement this.

 I would also say that bad abstractions are criminally worse than code repetition.

+### 5:28pm
+This is also motivated to keep the design as flat as possible and with the least hierachy as possible.
+Because bad abstraction is just suffering and we need to keep the design as flexible enough to accomodate unexpected changes.

+It's clear to me that for example the movement and teleporting behaviour in the teleporting satellite should be encapsulated in a TeleportingSatellite class